joshjohanning/joshjohanning.github.io/_posts/2023-06-21-github-signing-commits.md

 ## Summary

-It's relatively easy to sign commits so there isn't really an excuse to not do so. 🔐 ✅
+It's relatively easy to sign commits, so there really isn't an excuse to not do so! 🔐 ✅

 ![Verified commits](verified-commits.png){: .light }
 ![Verified commits](verified-commits-dark-mode.png){: .dark }